BussemakerLab/FamilyCode/README.md

 ## SUPPLEMENTAL DATA FILES

+Supplemental Data S1: JSON configuration file used for all ProBound analyses

-Supplemental Data S1: DNA recognition models for the 52 bHLH factors analyzed in this study.
+Supplemental Data S2: DNA recognition models for the 52 bHLH factors analyzed in this study.

-Supplemental Data S2: Interactive 3D representations of tetrahedrons.
+Supplemental Data S3: Interactive 3D representations of tetrahedrons.
 Open HTML files in browser to view and manipulate.
-Related to Figure 2A-C.
+Related to Figure 1A-C.

-Supplemental Data S3: Empirical cumulative distribution of tetrahedral position along each principal component direction for various amino-acid positions.
-Related to Figure 4B.
+Supplemental Data S4: Empirical cumulative distribution of tetrahedral position along each principal component direction for various amino-acid positions.
+Related to Figure 3B.

-Supplemental Data S4: Statistical significance of ANOVA test of PCs at DNA position –2/+2 and –3/+3.
+Supplemental Data S5: Statistical significance of ANOVA test of PCs at DNA position –2/+2 and –3/+3.
 Related to Figure 4C.

-Supplemental Data S5: JSON configuration file used for all ProBound analyses
+Supplemental Data S6: DNA recognition models for the 414 HD factors analyzed in this study.

+Supplemental Data S7: Interactive 3D representations of tetrahedrons for HD examples.
+Open HTML files in browser to view and manipulate.
+Related to Figure 5B.